csning1998/iac-kubeadm-deployment/README.md

    ansible --version
    ```

-   Expected output should reflect the latest versions (e.g., Terraform > v1.5, Packer > v1.9, Ansible > v2.15).
+   Expected output should reflect the latest versions.
 For instance (in zsh):

    ```text
    (base) ➜  ~ vmware --version